whoward/docs/markdown/reference/sauce-connect.md

                                     matching one of these will get
                                     dropped instantly and will not go
                                     through the tunnel.
-    -i, --tunnel-identifier <id>    Don't automatically assign jobs to this tunnel.
-Jobs will use it only by explicitly providing the right
+    -i, --tunnel-identifier <id>    Assign <id> to this Sauce Connect instance.
+Future jobs will use this
-                                    identifier.
+                                    tunnel only when explicitly
+                                    specified by the 'tunnel-
+                                    identifier' desired capability in a
+                                    Selenium client.
     -l, --logfile <file>
     -P, --se-port <port>            Port on which Sauce Connect's Selenium relay will listen for